 more complex and intensive support for people with low back pain with or without sciatica at higher risk of a poor outcome (for example, exercise programmes with or without manual therapy or using a psychological approach).

-The guideline recommends non-steroidal anti-inflammatory drug (NSAIDs) for manging low back pain, reserving weak opioids (with or without paracetamol) for managing acute low back pain only when an NSAID is contraindicated, not tolerated or has been ineffective.
+The guideline recommends non-steroidal anti-inflammatory drug (NSAIDs) for managing low back pain, reserving weak opioids (with or without paracetamol) for managing acute low back pain only when an NSAID is contraindicated, not tolerated or has been ineffective.
 The guideline recommends that opioids should not routinely be offered for managing acute low back pain and should not be offered for managing chronic low back pain.
 Antidepressants, anticonvulsants and paracetamol alone are not recommended for low back pain.
-Amitriptyline, duloxetine, gabapentin or pregabalin are appropriate options for people with sciatica, as outlined in the NICE guideline on pharmacological management of neuropathic pain in adults in non-specialist settings (see below).
+Pharmacological management of sciatica is covered by the NICE guideline on pharmacological management of neuropathic pain in adults in non-specialist settings.

 The NICE guideline on headaches advises healthcare professionals to be alert to the possibility of medication-overuse headache in people whose headache developed or worsened while they were taking certain commonly used headache treatments for 3 months or more.
 The guideline makes recommendations on treating medication-overuse headache.
 These include explaining to people that it is treated by withdrawing overused medication for at least 1 month and to stop abruptly rather than gradually.
 Headache symptoms are likely to get worse in the short term before they improve and there may be associated withdrawal symptoms.

 See NICE's clinical knowledge summaries on mild to moderate pain, non-specific neck pain, cervical radiculopathy, medication-overuse headache and shoulder pain.
-The NICE Pathways on controlled drugs, opioids for pain relief in palliative care, neuropathic pain and low back pain bring together everything NICE has said on pain in a set of interactive flowcharts.
+The NICE Pathways on controlled drugs, neuropathic pain and low back pain bring together everything NICE has said on pain in a set of interactive flowcharts.
 The NICE quality standard on medicines optimisation describes concise sets of prioritised statements designed to drive measurable quality improvements within these areas.